As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 An outdoor kitchen is only as good as the materials it’s made from.

-The trouble is… There is a sizable lack of information about outdoor kitchen materials.
+The trouble is… There’s a sizable lack of information about outdoor kitchen materials.

 There’s some… But it’s sparse.
 You have to rifle through multiple articles just for a piece of information here and there.
 And then… There’s differing opinions between these sources.